kmacpher67/VVGLookingWindow/README.md

 # VVGLookingWindow
 Looking in on Vincent or Lurker van gogh for Ingenuity fest Cleveland, OH 2015.

+if you ALREADY DONE THE EMGUCV mono-complete there is no reason to do it again.
 Install EMGUCV into a working directory.
 Follow EMGUCV installation steps from here: http://www.emgu.com/wiki/index.php/Download_And_Installation#Raspbian_.28Raspberry_Pi_2.29